 Generally, all employees, including executive officers, employed by us or by any of our participating affiliates, may participate in the 2019 ESPP and may contribute, normally through payroll deductions, up to 10% of their eligible compensation for the purchase of our common stock under the 2019 ESPP.
-Unless otherwise determined by our Compensation Committee, the purchase price per share of our common stock under the 2019 ESPP will be 85% of the lesser of the average of the high and low sales price of our common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period (or, if the relevant offering period has multiple purchase periods, the last trading day of the relevant purchase period).
+Unless otherwise determined by our Compensation Committee, the purchase price per share of our common stock under the 2019 ESPP will be 85% of the lesser of the average of the high and low sales price of our common stock on (i) the first trading day of the relevant offering period and (ii) the last trading day of the relevant offering period (or, if the relevant offering period).